gmatteo/pseudos_ac_she/README.md

 Bh: decrease rc for p and d.
 Minor adjustment in qcut values. ecut ~100, previous ~108
 Hs: decrease rc for p and d.
 Minor adjustment in qcut values. ecut ~102, previous ~108
 Mt: decrease rc for p and d.
 Minor adjustment in qcut values
 Ds: decrease rc for p and d.
-Minor adjustment in qcut values, increase qc for f,
+Minor adjustment in qcut values, increase qc for f, ecut 120,  previous ~140
-                             ecut 120,  previous ~140
+Ds: decrease rc for p and d.
+Minor adjustment in qcut values, increase qc for f, ecut 120,  previous ~140